arik-so/tsa/README.md

 ## Troubleshooting

-**What if someone** *suspicious looking* **is not selected for screening by the app**
+**Q: What if someone** *suspicious looking* **is not selected for screening by the app?**

-It is possible that the app will at times provided an unwanted result.
+A: It is possible that the app will at times provided an unwanted result.
 If this occurs simply rotate the iPad by 180 degrees.

-**What if my particular situation requires more than 2 direction arrows**
+**Q: What if my particular situation requires more than 2 direction arrows?**

-We currently enable two directions for free.
-If more than two direction arrows is required for your particular use case, please contact us at sales@tsaengineering.com to learn more about our paid plans.
+A: We currently enable two directions for free.
+If more than two direction arrows are required for your particular use case, please contact us at sales@tsaengineering.com to learn more about our paid plans.

-**I paid an extra $336,000 for an extra direction for my arrow, but now I don't need it**
+**Q: I paid an extra $336,000 for an extra direction for my arrow, but now I don't need it.**

-TSA Engineering does not reimburse users for unused direction arrows.
+A: TSA Engineering does not reimburse users for unused direction arrows.